bparanj/coding-skill/_posts/2019-11-07-top-10-mistakes-that-candidates-make-in-a-coding-interview.md

 ### Mistake #6 : Rushing into Coding

 The sixth mistake is rushing into the coding part too soon.
+You’re a few minutes into the interview.
+You’re talking about the problem with your interviewer, batting around some ideas for how to get started.

+Suddenly you have this sinking feeling that a lot of time has gone by and the whiteboard is still blank.
+You decide it’s time to get moving.
+Even though you don’t know yet what your code is even going to do, you start writing it anyway.

+So you write a function declaration with a name and some arguments.
+Maybe a closing brace at the bottom of the board.
+And there’s going to be a loop in here.
+So let’s throw a loop in there.
+I guess it’ll loop through that first argument.
+So you sketch out a loop.
+Maybe you call a subroutine in there that handles some tricky part you’re not sure yet how to handle.
+“I’ll write out that function later,” you say.

+And then you realize you’re sort of back to the drawing board.
+Because you still have to figure out what your code is going to do.
+But now you have all this half-baked code on the board, which might already be pointing you in the wrong direction.
+That instinct to get moving and start writing code ends up hurting you.
+Because now another 10 minutes has passed, you’re no closer to an algorithm.
+And you have messy, half-baked code scrawled all over the whiteboard.

+Instead, when that instinct kicks in, just pause.
+Take a moment.
+Breathe.
+Know that worrying about time isn’t going to make you move faster.
+You could even say out loud, “I’m starting to feel like I should start writing code soon, but I know it’s no use to start writing code before I know what it’s going to do.”

+Just get back to the problem at hand and keep batting around ideas for how to solve the problem.
+Play around with a sample input on the whiteboard.
+Draw a picture of the data structure.
+Brainstorm.
+Trust that you’re not supposed to know the answer right away.
+That's what makes it a good coding interview problem.

-When a new problem is presented, make sure you communicate your solution and get a clear go ahead from your interviewer before you hastily attempt to code.
+So when a new problem is presented, make sure you communicate your solution and get a clear go ahead from your interviewer before you hastily attempt to code.

 You might miss the edge cases and it may not be the most optimal solution.
 You modify the current code and fix any issues.
 Often, these fixes without any thinking do not address any underlying bigger problems in your code.